-Fortunately, operating with sustainable business principles integrated into core systems will deliver many wide-ranging benefits.
-Even putting to one side the wider benefits to society, the natural systems on which we depend, and, therefore, to every one of us as individuals, the basic Business Case is overwhelming:
+In these difficult times, fortunately, at the company level, operating with sustainable business principles integrated into core systems will not only eliminate or reduce certain costs, but will also deliver many tangible wide-ranging benefits.
+Even putting to one side the wider benefits to society, the natural systems on which we depend, and, therefore, to every one of us as individuals, the basic Business Case for action is overwhelmingly positive:

-- Competitive advantage (from appropriate, credible and optimised demonstration of progress)
+From appropriate, credible and optimised demonstration of progress

-- Improved attraction and retention of talented individuals (younger generations are increasingly choosy about who to work for, as well as who to buy from)
+Younger generations are increasingly choosy about who to work for, as well as who to buy from

-- Increased assurance of business continuity (eg. from circular, more efficient and/or reduced supply chains)
+Eg. from circular, more efficient and/or reduced supply chains

 Business-as-usual is falling behind!
 Delay will raise costs and reduce benefits……..

 And at a national level, as an economic reality check……..

 2017’s US hurricane season could, crudely, be used as demonstration that societies cannot afford to continue under-achieving on their climate action commitments – the US National Hurricane Center reported losses of $ ¼ Trillion (Hurricane Harvey $125 billion, Maria $90 billion, Irma $50 billion).
 The most positive transition pathways need to be identified at every level!